-While we have generated revenue from upfront and milestone payments related to our collaboration agreements, we have no products approved for commercialization and have never generated any revenue product sales.
+While we have generated revenue from upfront and milestone payments related to our collaboration agreements, we have no products approved for commercialization and have never generated any revenue from product sales.
 Our ability to generate revenue and achieve profitability depends on our ability to successfully complete the development of, and obtain the marketing approvals necessary to commercialize, one or more of our product candidates.
 We do not anticipate generating revenue from product sales unless and until we or our collaboration partners obtain regulatory approval for, and commercialize, our product candidates.
 Our ability to generate future revenue from product sales depends heavily on our success in many areas, including but not limited to:

-- completing research and clinical development of our product candidates, including us or our collaboration partners, as the case may be, successfully completing a Phase 3 clinical study of crenezumab, a Phase 1/2a clinical study of ACI-24 for AD and a Phase 1b clinical study of ACI-35; - obtaining marketing approvals for our product candidates, including crenezumab, ACI-24 for AD or ACI-35, for which we complete clinical studies; - developing a sustainable and scalable manufacturing process for any approved product candidates and maintaining supply and manufacturing relationships with third parties that can conduct the process and provide adequate (in amount and quality) products to support clinical development and the market demand for our product candidates, if approved; - launching and commercializing product candidates for which we obtain marketing approval, either directly or with a collaborator or distributor; - obtaining market acceptance of our product candidates as viable treatment options; - addressing any competing technological and market developments; - · identifying, assessing, acquiring and/or developing new product candidates; - negotiating favorable terms in any collaboration, licensing, or other similar arrangements into which we may enter; - maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; and - attracting, hiring and retaining qualified personnel.
+- completing research and clinical development of our product candidates, including us or our collaboration partners, as the case may be, successfully completing a Phase 3 clinical study of crenezumab, a Phase 1/2a clinical study of ACI-24 for AD, a Phase 1 clinical study of ACI-24 in Down syndrome, a Phase 1b clinical study of ACI-35 and a Phase 1 clinical study of our anti-tau antibody candidate; - obtaining marketing approvals for our product candidates, including crenezumab, ACI-24 for AD or ACI-35 or our anti-tau antibody candidate, for which we complete clinical studies; - developing a sustainable and scalable manufacturing process for any approved product candidates and maintaining supply and manufacturing relationships with third parties that can conduct the process and provide adequate (in amount and quality) products to support clinical development and the market demand for our product candidates, if approved; - launching and commercializing product candidates for which we obtain marketing approval, either directly or with a collaborator or distributor; - obtaining market acceptance of our product candidates as viable treatment options; - addressing any competing technological and market developments; - identifying, assessing, acquiring and/or developing new product candidates; - negotiating favorable terms in any collaboration, licensing, or other similar arrangements into which we may enter; - maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; and - attracting, hiring and retaining qualified personnel.